-Vice President and Former Vice President
+Vice President

-We have also entered into an offer letter, dated September 30, 2013 with Mr. Sun.
-The offer letter entitles Mr. Sun to an annual base salary (which was initially \$225,000 following execution of his agreement in 2013) and a signing bonus of \$25,000.
-Furthermore, Mr. Sun is eligible to receive cash incentive compensation on an annual basis of up to thirty five percent (35%) of his base salary upon meeting objectives as determined by our Chief Executive Officer.
-Under the offer letter, Mr. Sun is also eligible to participate in other incentive compensation plans as the Board of Directors or Compensation Committee shall provide for our senior executive officers.
-Mr. Sun's offer letter also contains provisions regarding the provision of customary additional benefits such as medical, dental, vacation, signing bonus and life insurance.
-Mr. Sun also received an inducement stock option grant of 100,000 options.
+We have also entered into an employment agreement, dated May 26, 2016 with Mr. Sun.
+The employment agreement entitles Mr. Sun to an annual base salary (which was initially \$225,000 following execution of his offer letter in 2013).
+Furthermore, Mr. Sun is eligible to receive cash incentive compensation on an annual basis of up to thirty five percent (35%) of his base salary upon meeting objectives as determined by our Chief Executive Officer, Board of Directors or a Committee thereof.
+Under the employment agreement, Mr. Sun is also eligible to participate in other incentive compensation plans as the Board of Directors or Compensation Committee shall provide for our senior executive officers.
+Mr. Sun's employment agreement also contains provisions regarding the provision of customary additional benefits such as medical, dental, vacation, signing bonus and life insurance.
+Additionally, Mr. Sun's employment agreement requires us to provide certain payments and benefits in the event of a termination of Mr. Sun's employment by us without cause, by the executive for good reason, or upon a change of control.
+Mr. Sun's employment agreement also includes a customary best net/modified economic cutback 280G provision, as recommended by Gallagher.
+Mr. Sun also received an inducement stock option grant of 100,000 options following execution of his offer letter in 2013.